Showing posts with label new albums 2025. Show all posts

 Watch:

-I ran across the trailer for Joshua Erkman's debut feature film, A Desert on Bloody Disgusting, yesterday and instantly fell in love with the tone of the trailer - which I watched once and doesn't give much away.
+I ran across the trailer for Joshua Erkman's debut feature film, A Desert on Bloody Disgusting, yesterday and instantly fell in love with the tone.

 Of particular note, The Jesus Lizard's David Yow is in the cast, which is casting I'm always happy to see.
 I'm completely unfamiliar with everyone else involved except the credited composer is none other than Ty Segall!
 Also, distributor Dark Sky Films tends to deliver greatness.